 Selecting the Seeds

 Now it is time to select the seeds or cloves that you want to plant.
 I pick two or three of my best garlic heads from this year that I have previously dried and stored in a burlap sack in my basement.
 Start by gently breaking each clove from the heads of garlic.
 Those will be your seeds for planting.
 Each clove will produce one head of garlic.

 Now it is time to plant your cloves.
 Place a clove in each of the holes you previously poked.
 Make sure that each clove is facing the right way when planting.
 Each clove should have the large or butt end facing down and the slim or pointed tip facing up.
 Then put about a teaspoon of organic fertilizer in each hole.
 Cover the holes with dirt and water.

 Covering for Winter

-I like to cover my garlic seeds with some grass clippings or leaves to help protect and insulate them for the winter snow and frost.
+I like to cover my garlic seeds with some grass clippings or leaves to help protect and insulate them from the winter snow and frost.
 Just gather up some leaves or grass clippings and lay them over the seeds.
-You don’t need to put to much over them, about 1/4 inch to a 1/2 inch will do.
+You don’t need to put too much over them; about 1/4 inch to a 1/2 inch will do.

-Generally garlic needs to be pulled when the stocks are of good height.
-Here in New England garlic is ready to be pulled some time in July.
-Once the outer leaves begin to turn yellow and brown it’s time to check if they are ready.
+Generally, garlic needs to be pulled when the stocks are of a good height.
+Here in New England, garlic is ready to be pulled sometime in July.
+Once the outer leaves begin to turn yellow and brown, it’s time to check if they are ready.
 Start by pulling one stalk and see if the head is fully developed and of good size.
-If you are satisfied with the look of the garlic you can pull the all.
+If you are satisfied with the look of the garlic, you can pull them all.
 You are looking for tight heads.
-The tricky part is if you leave them in too long they will begin to separate and open up.
-If this happens they will not store for very long, so it is a matter of timing.
+The tricky part is if you leave them in too long, they will begin to separate and open up.
+If this happens, they will not store for very long, so it is a matter of timing.